PrzemyslawSochon/CPP-Calculator/README.md

 ### Prompts

-You get nice verbose outputs to shell about what tasks calculator is performing and how it handles every equation step by step.
+By default, you get nice verbose outputs to shell describing what calculator is doing at the moment.
 To turn them off, open Settings in GUI.
 (But don't do that, I put them there for a reason).

 ### Standardization

-You might expect that something fundamental as mathematics, after thousands of years of existence, would have developed into universal language with uniform symbols ant their interpretation.
-While it's true to some extent, I found awfully lot of irregularities in plain tasks.
+After thousands of years, you might expect that something fundamental as mathematics, would have developed into a universal language with uniform symbols and their interpretation.
+While it's true to some extent, I found a lot of irregularities in straightforward tasks.
 For example, does `^` mean exponentiation or XOR bitwise operation?
-Should we treat dash as minus, or is it separate symbol?
+Should we treat a dash as a minus, or is it a separate symbol?
 How about periods and commas?
 And brackets?
-Should parenthesis be only allowed to dictate the order of operations or do we want live in friendly, inclusive math world when you can throw braces and chevrons as well?
+Should only parenthesis be allowed to dictate the order of operations, or do we want to live in a friendly, inclusive math world where you can throw braces and chevrons as well?
-I'm not sure, so I'm leaving it up to you, my dear user, with sleek menu instructing calculator how should it behave.
+I don't know, so I'm leaving the choice to you, my dear user.
+With a sleek menu, you can choose how the calculator should perform some of its tasks.
 (You can't actually throw bitwise operation in the middle of arithmetic equation, it's nonsense.)

 ### Solution